FrogOfJuly/rogue-like/docs/Cl_Srv_API.md

     The player is expected to reply with an `acknowledge`, either accepting it or supplying their own.

+- `reject`

+  Parameter: `reason` (str)

+  Possible response to an `acknowledge` request.
+  If the player with the specified ID is already dead or there are too many players connected, this message signifies the client cannot connect.

+  May also happpen before `id` if all the players are already connected and active.

 - `move`

     Parameter: `game_state` (dict)